JodyMurray/hangman/README.md

 * [Google Sheets](https://www.google.com/sheets/about/)
 * [Google Drive](https://www.google.com/drive/)

-# Testing

-Testing and checking application functionality has been carried out continuously over the development of the project.

 # Validator Testing

 Code has been tested and corrected via the PEP8 Online Validator http://pep8online.com/.

+# Testing and bugs

+Testing and checking application functionality has been carried out continuously over the development of the project.

 # Fixed bugs

 ### - Colouring text was an issue with many arguments in a perameter.
 - Research from stackoverflow helped.

-### - Attempts to create a function to select level for game didn't work for me.
-- Left this out as it was taking me too long.

 ### - Getting high score list was showing up for both winners and losers.
 - Moved line of code to just have high scores showing and adding your name if you win.